Skip to main content

 Description

-If you need to create multiple replication links with the same replication objects, you can create a configuration file and import it when creating a task.
-Click Import Config in the upper-right corner, click Download Template to download the configuration file template, edit the file, and then click Upload to upload it for batch import.
-Configuration file description:
+To create multiple replication tasks with the same replication objects, import a configuration file.
+Click Import Config, click Download Template to download the template, edit the file, and then click Upload to upload it and import the objects in bulk.
+The configuration file uses these fields:

 Parameter